Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Empirical assessment of claim frequency and severity modeling

 \subsection{Data description}

 The modeling work of this article relies on a car insurance dataset used for research and development purposes within ADDACTIS France.
 The warranty modeled is the full accidental damage cover over the period from 2012 to 2021.
 Risk is assumed to be homogeneous over this period.
 However, a time variable is included in the study to capture the non-structural trend in both claim frequency and severity.
-The claim frequency dataset contains roughly 5 million observations and the claim severity dataset for 100 thousand observations.
 Data analysis work precedes the exploitation of these datasets and can be consulted in detail in \citet{krupova_construction_2023}.
 Particular attention is paid to the feature selection process, with correlation analysis, factor analysis, and supervised feature selection.
 Based on this previous study, we select a limited number of features, relevant from both a statistical and a business standpoint for the claim frequency and severity modeling.

-Table~\ref{tab:features_modeling} describes all the variables of this dataset, as well as their use for claim frequency and severity applications.
-Summary statistics for each feature can be found in Appendix~\ref{sec:app_data} for claim frequency and claim severity.
-The selected features can be schematically divided into four categories:

-\begin{enumerate} \item Characteristics of the policyholder (Driver Age, License Seniority, Secondary Novice Driver, CRM Coefficient\footnote{French system that rewards or penalizes drivers based on their driving history.
-The initial coefficient is 1 and for each year without accident, the coefficient is reduced by 5\%.
-After 13 years without accident, the coefficient reaches 0.5 and reduces the initial premium by 50\%.
-Conversely, in the event of an accident, the coefficient is increased depending on the severity of the accident and the driver's responsibility and penalizes the initial premium.}), \item Characteristics of the vehicle (Vehicle Price Class, Vehicle Age, Vehicle Use), \item Geographical zone (Zoning Plan), \item Temporality (Year). \end{enumerate} For each policyholder $i \in I$, the target variable is the claim amount for the claim severity dataset and the claim count for the claim frequency dataset.
-Additionally, the claim frequency dataset contains a variable for exposure-to-risk.
+In addition, for computational efficiency, the empirical analysis is performed on a 10\% random sample of the original claim frequency dataset, carefully constructed to preserve the main distributional characteristics of the full database.